 Cards must be received directly from tournament officials.
 This product must be new and previously unopened.
-Pro Tour, Grand Prix, World Magic Cup, and World Championship tournaments may have had boosters opened in order to stamp them.
+Magic Tabletop Mythic Championship, Grand Prix, and World Championship tournaments may have had boosters opened in order to stamp them.
 Each player (or team) must be given exactly the same quantity and type of product as all other players participating in the tournament.
 For example, if one player receives three Magic Origins boosters for a booster draft, all other players must also receive three Magic Origins boosters.

 Only cards from the expansions of the boosters opened (and only cards opened or drafted in that player’s pool) may be used in a player’s deck.
 The following are exceptions to this rule: